Introduction

 Targeting Nested Child Elements

-When you need to target deeply nested child elements, you can use the &
+When you need to target deeply nested child elements, you can use the & selector with a path that describes the hierarchy.

-<div class="[&>div>div>span]:text-red-600">
+<div className="[&>div>div>span]:text-red-600">

 <div>